DeeDeeExperiment: Building an infrastructure for integrating and managing omics data analysis results in R/Bioconductor: Implementation

 Our implementation provides methods to add, remove, and retrieve stored analysis results for different contrasts, as well as a \texttt{summary()} method for inspecting them.
 The summary method provides a quick contrast-level overview, such as the number of up/down-regulated genes or enriched terms.
 To support multi-condition workflows, DeeDeeExperiment provides helper functions for integrating results from limma objects with multiple contrasts \citep{Ritchie2015} and pseudobulk analyses generated with muscat \citep{Crowell2020}.
 As described above, the original DEA results objects are stored once within the metadata and referenced across contrasts.
 For limma, this means the underlying MArrayLM object is linked rather than duplicated.
 In contrast, muscat pseudobulk workflows produce separate results tables per contrast, which are stored individually but still organized coherently via the same metadata infrastructure.

-Existing common practices based on the original Summarized- Experiment or SingleCellExperiment objects \citep{https://doi.org/10.18129/b9.bioc.summarizedexperiment, Amezquita2019} combined with ad hoc result lists do not yet provide a unified, contrast-centric container that co-stores DEA and FEA results and integrates feature-level statistics into the rowData across multiple contrasts.
+Existing common practices based on the original Summarized\-Experiment or SingleCellExperiment objects \citep{https://doi.org/10.18129/b9.bioc.summarizedexperiment, Amezquita2019} combined with ad hoc result lists do not yet provide a unified, contrast-centric container that co-stores DEA and FEA results and integrates feature-level statistics into the rowData across multiple contrasts.
 Other packages also introduce domain-specific data structures, for example, MultiAssayExperiment for multi-omics integration \citep{Ramos2017}, or the DatasetExperiment class in structToolbox \citep{Lloyd2020} for metabolomics.
 However, these solutions are designed to organize assay-level data rather than providing a general, contrast-centric S4 framework for storing and managing multiple DEA and FEA analysis results.
 Our proposed class, DeeDeeExperiment, fills this niche while preserving seamless compatibility with most other Bioconductor tools.

-To further enhance reproducibility, contextual information related to specific DEA results can be stored in a DeeDeeExperiment object using the addScenarioInfo() method.
+To further enhance reproducibility, contextual information related to specific DEA results can be stored in a DeeDeeExperiment object using the \texttt{addScenarioInfo()} method.
 This functionality helps document the experimental setup, clarify comparisons, and facilitate downstream interpretation.
 Looking ahead, such contextual metadata could also be leveraged by large language models (LLMs) to enhance machine-assisted interpretation \citep{Hao2024}, opening opportunities for integrating DeeDeeExperiment objects with emerging AI-driven tools.
 Since DeeDeeExperiment extends the SingleCellExperiment class, it maintains compatibility with the broad ecosystem of Bioconductor tools.
+We envision extending compatibility to other classes derived from SingleCellExperiment, such as SpatialExperiment \citep{Righelli2022} and TreeSummarizedExperiment \citep{Huang2021} among others, which do not directly inherit from DeeDeeExperiment.
+To support this, coercion methods could be implemented to allow users to leverage DeeDeeExperiment's full functionality while preserving class-specific slots.
 In practical settings, this means that once an analysis is completed and a DeeDeeExperiment object is shared, collaborators can readily visualize the data with scater \citep{McCarthy2017} (e.g., tSNE or UMAP) or explore it interactively with iSEE \citep{RueAlbrecht2018} without performing any extra data handling.
+A complete documentation and description of use cases for the DeeDeeExperiment package is provided in its vignette (rendered at https://imbeimainz.github.io/DeeDeeExperiment/).